kannans89/RustRepo/06_Variables/06_variables.md

 ```

-output will be like this
+The output will be -

 ```rust
  error[E0384]: re-assignment of immutable variable `fees`